 “Although the science is one of the classical sciences, (al-Ulum al-Naqliyyah) that is taught and studied in traditional Islamic seminaries, it would be incorrect to assume that this science is in anyway uniformly rigid and there are varying views as to what the principles and rules of ilm al-Rijaal actually are.
 It follows therefore that whilst there are general agreed upon principles within the field, there is still debate over the scope of ilm al Rijaal, and even the particular methods of evaluating individual narrators’ reliability in the transmissions of reports.

 In recent years, ilm al-Rijaal and its scope have been called into question by several controversies over whether or not the science is meant to be strictly applied to narrations in regard to Jurisprudence (as is practiced by the Jurists), or whether or not it has a broader scope, including the ability to call into question the authenticity of religious appeals.”

-Now in the face of above type of contradictions how is one ever going to find out the reality of a person.
+In the face of such contradictions how can one ever find out the reality of a person?

 It was necessary for the religious establishment to deter common people from learning the hadith in order to establish their rule over the masses.
 By creating doubt and confusion in the hadith, by placing complicated subjects as a pre-requisite to approaching hadith, the establishment succeeded in achieving it’s goal.
 Ilm-al-rijal is not based on the teachings of Masumeen (as).
 It is based on speculation and conjecture.
 It prevents common people from approaching the hadith, introduces doubt in religion and ultimately destroys it.